Editorial advisory

 Water Verdict

-Butte County receives a fair water quality assessment with a grade of C and a score of 57.2 out of 100.
+Butte County, California receives a fair water quality assessment with a grade of C and a score of 57.2 out of 100.
 The water supply meets baseline federal standards, but there may be periods of elevated contaminant levels or infrastructure concerns worth monitoring.
+Separately, EPA ATTAINS assessments cover 70 water bodies in the county's watershed, with 38.6% listed as impaired under the Clean Water Act — a source-water measure that is tracked independently of tap-water compliance.

 Violation Context

-Butte County has recorded 17 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Butte County, California show 17 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 8.6 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+This compliance record sits alongside an unusually deep monitoring archive: 10,345 water-quality results have been logged across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance